Ting-DS/Pneumonia_Detection_from-Chest-XRays/FDA_Submission_Template.md

 **Clinical Impact of Performance:**

-In non-emergency situations, it is advisable to utilize the algorithm to assist in radiological diagnosis of pneumonia.
+In non-emergency scenarios, leveraging the algorithm to aid in the radiological diagnosis of pneumonia is recommended.

-With a specificity of 38%, a negative prediction (no pneumonia) is correct, while a positive prediction (pneumonia) is correct with a precision of 33%.
+With a specificity of 32%, the algorithm reliably identifies negative cases (no pneumonia), while achieving a precision of 31% for positive predictions (pneumonia).

-The model exhibits a high recall rate of 81%, accurately identifying actual positive cases (pneumonia).
-When the prediction result is negative, the credibility is high because the algorithm has a strong ability to identify positive patients.
-This high recall rate makes the predictions well-suited for aiding in screening studies and prioritizing radiologists' worklists, where reviewing predicted positive cases can be prioritized.
+The model demonstrates a noteworthy recall rate of 81%, accurately pinpointing true positive instances (pneumonia).
+Consequently, when the algorithm yields a negative prediction, it instills confidence due to its robust capability in identifying positive patients.
+This heightened recall rate renders the predictions particularly suitable for supporting screening initiatives and streamlining radiologists' workflows.
+Prioritizing the review of predicted positive cases can optimize efficiency in radiological assessments.

 ### 2. Algorithm Design and Function